flynn-chen/FindUs/README.md

 FindUs
 =====

-FindUs is a Python tool for gathering information on missing persons.
+FindUs is a Python script for gathering information on missing persons.

 ## Installation